YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 4.3.
-Open and close the left menu
+Opening and closing the left menu
 You can access the different pages configured for your project from the upper left menu.
 Click with the mouse and the menu will open a file explorer like menu containing different folders and "documents".
 The left menu is accessible from all the pages.
+If you click somewhere else and not in the left menu, or in the X closing "button" at the top of it the left menu will be closed.